avimehenwal/avimehenwal.in/content/linux/serial-console/index.md

   * Minicon
   * SSH connection
 * Methods to connect to a IoT device like RPi?
-  * HDMI port with USB keyboard
+  * HDMI port with USB keyboard - requires OS service
-  * via Networking using SSH
+  * via Networking using SSH - requires OS service
   * Serial Port (if device has one)- using UARTS RX and TX
     * [How to make one?](https://www.youtube.com/watch?v=ZRKBlGvsxMw)
     * Small arduino device relaying RX, TX traffic to USB port connected to computers
     * You need 2 UART interfaces
 * to connect to a IoT device using serial connect all we need is
-  * [ ] targe device with 1 UART interface enabled
+  * targe device with 1 UART interface enabled
-  * [ ] Intermediate device to forward UART traffic via USB to a laptop, How to cpnfigure it
+  * Intermediate device to forward UART traffic via USB to a laptop, How to configure it
   * [ ] Laptop equipped with putty/picocom, to read forwarded UART traffic

 ## Serial communication in Linux